There has been a lot of rumors regarding cannabis link building lately.

 But that isn’t the only issue with testimonial links.

-It is crucial to actually know a the company or to have purchased their service.
+It is crucial actually to know the company or to have purchased their service.

-- Have in mind that in order to leave a testimonial you should be using the product or service first.
+- Keep in mind that to leave a testimonial, you should be using the product or service first.

 - Start with bloggers and companies to which you gave testimonials.

-- Give testimonials to companies you truly believe are good at their job.
-Otherwise you may tarnish your reputation.
+- Give testimonials to companies you genuinely believe are good at their job.
+Otherwise, you may tarnish your reputation.

 - Focus on companies that are within your industry or in a shoulder niche.
 The link needs to be relevant.